Lyzev/ZenithProxy/README.md

 - I removed all ViaVersion code, as it is not needed for 2b2t.org
 - I removed all Update/Version checking code, as it is not needed in my opinion.
 - I added Docker files to make it easier to run the proxy in a container.
 (See the `docker-graalvm` directory)
+- I removed features that I don't need, such as the Map, Spectator mode, ReplayMod, etc.

 ## Running the proxy